 St John's School of Mission, Nottingham and the UK Church Administrator Network (UCAN) present a ten-unit distance learning module leading to an award from St John's and counting as one full module towards their Certificate in Christian Studies.

-This module has been prepared by UCAN and St John's to offer a rigorous but highly practical foundation in the subject of local church administration in the UK.
+This module has been prepared by UCAN and St John's to offer a rigorous but highly practical foundation in the subject of office-based local church administration in the UK.

 Students who complete the module will have a qualification that shows their church, and any future churches they move to, that they understand and can apply principles of organisational management within a theological understanding of a local church context.

 This is what Ginny Nicholls, one of our first students to finish the module, had to say...